AltaPay/plugin-magento2-subscriptions/README.md

 Altapay has made it much easier for you as merchant/developer to receive secure subscription/recurring payments in your Magento2.3.x web shop.

-## Change Log

-### 1.0.2

-- Fix security warnings due to vulnerabilities in the dependencies

-### 1.0.1

-- Support subscription and regular product in a cart

-### 1.0.0

-- Add support for Amasty subscription plugin

 ## Dependencies

 ### Download amasty packages